First time going overseas by myself, and planning a mini UK tour. Blissfully ignorant, and open to all non expensive suggestions. :)

 I was wondering how the transport/lodging was in the UK.
 I hear trains are the preferred method to get around, and hostels are the preferred places to stay (at least when you're on a low budget-like I am).
 I was thinking of seeing London, heading southwest to Stonehenge, branching off to see a few friends along the way.
 Then heading northwest and take a ferry to Dublin (do I need to make reservations?)
 See Dublin for a bit, Giant's Causeway, then head east and make my way back to London, maybe check Scotland out a bit if time permits.
 I'll have a total of...About 11.5 days.
 Does this seem feasible to you?

 Re. the ferry to qualify for special offers you must book more than 7 days in advance Google Stena Line for rail/ferry offers from the northwest (Holyhead) to Dublin Port.
-Stay in or nr the Temple Bar area in Dublin to experience the nightlife at its best, and a Guinness to three lol. almost 6 years ago
+Stay in or nr the Temple Bar area in Dublin to experience the nightlife at its best, and a Guinness to three lol. over 6 years ago

 Hostels or try couchsurfing.org for cheap places to stay.
 You could camp if you didnt mind taking your tent with you.